dheeraj9599/Movie-Recommender-System/README.md

                   4. Optimizing using weighted average ratings In this model I first do preprocessing of dataset like finding duplicates, missing values and dropping the unnecessary columns, after that i cleaned the required columns for checking similarities between genres, cast, crew, keywords as it is a content based system. then I merged all this columns to make a final details columns and then convert it into the vectors of strings and then check the similarity scores between each movie and recommend movies with high similarity.

-# 3. Collaborative filtering :
+# 3. Collaborative-filtering-based-Recommender Engine :
 In this model I used movie_meta.csv dataset as it contains users with ratings.
 In this model I filtered the movies on the basis of no. of user ratings and minnimu no. of ratings required(threshold rating).

 Approches used : 1.
 Statistical Filtering